OXY2DEV/ui.nvim/README.md

 ## 📚 Guide

-The [wiki](https://github.com/OXY2DEV/ui.nvim/wiki) explains how to create your own UIs using lua.
+The [wiki](https://github.com/OXY2DEV/ui.nvim/wiki/Configuration) explains how to create your own UIs using lua.

+## 💻 Commands

+You can run `:UI` to toggle the custom UI.
+It has the following sub-commands,

+- `enable`
+  Enables custom UI.

+- `disable`
+  Disables custom UI.

+- `toggle`
+  Toggles custom UI.